SoSS Community Partnership Fund

-The CPF is very broad in terms of what sort of activities could be funded.
+The CPF is very broad in terms of what sort of activities can be funded.
 Examples include: co-producing research and knowledge exchange activities; co-creating briefings and policy reports; collaborative workshops and training; co-convening meetings, roundtables, and public engagement events; co-developing a larger research or impact acceleration bid; and co-producing innovative teaching practice and student engagement are all in within the scope.
 We welcome other approaches to co-production and co-creation, including innovative and creative approaches.

 Why do we need this new scheme in SoSS?

 The Community Partnership Fund builds on and aims to further strengthen the role of the School in championing the Social Responsibility agenda.
 The CPF provides an opportunity to raise the profile of our teaching and research across the North-west of England and showcase how this is firmly aligned with our Social Responsibility goal.